Lucus16/lisp-c-thesis/b/old.md

 ```

 This S-expression is a list of five elements: First a symbol, then a list of two
-elements with two symbols, then a string, an empty list and a number.
-Symbols
+symbols, then a string, an empty list and a number.
+Symbols are used as the
-are used as the names of functions and variables.
-Note that a symbol does not
+names of functions and variables.
+Note that a symbol does not need to consist of
-need to consist of alphanumeric characters, `+` and `<=` are symbols too.
-When
+alphanumeric characters, `+` and `<=` are symbols too.
+When looking up a symbol
-looking up a symbol in the environment results in a value v, we say the symbol
+in the environment results in a value v, we say the symbol is bound to v at that
-is bound to v at that point.
-The empty list is usually called nil and is also
+point.
+The empty list is usually called nil and is also often used to represent
-often used to represent the absence of a useful value, like null does in other
+the absence of a useful value, like null does in other languages.
-languages.

 Lists are evaluated by first evaluating their first element and then choosing
 what to do with the remainder of the list based on this first element.
 Names are